 Near London there is the Royal Observatory Greenwich where the prime meridian passes through and is a great place to physically stand on the prime meridian.
 There they keep the official time and show a laser marking the prime meridian.

-And then there is obviously London, the biggest city on the prime meridian with a metro population of 14 million.
-History dates back at least 2,100 years ago when it was a Roman outpost with native Celtic people living on the island.
-Today London is one of the biggest cities in the world, is a New York of Europe, and has many world class museums, parks, music, theater, and architecture.
+And then there is obviously London, the largest city on the prime meridian with a metro population of 14 million.
+History dates back at least 2,100 years ago when it was a Roman outpost with native Celtic people still living on the island.
+Today London is one of the biggest cities in the world, a New York of Europe, and has many world class museums, parks, music, theater, and architecture.

 There is so much information on London that you should use this page when planning.
 You could easily fill a week in the city alone and even more in the surrounding area of London.